SilvertipSoftware/fixtures/README.md

 ## Basic Usage

 Fixtures by default live in the `tests/fixtures` directory, although that is configurable via the `$fixturePath`.
-Fixture file names and model names typically match, so to create a fixture for a `\Framework` model, create `test/fixtures/frameworks.yml` like:
+Fixture file names and model names typically match, so to create a fixture for an `\App\Framework` model, create `test/fixtures/frameworks.yml` like:

 ```yaml
 # Some frameworks